2021 NFL mock draft: Two rounds

 1. Jacksonville (1-15) — Trevor Lawrence, QB, Clemson, Jr.

 GM Joe Douglas has three options here.
-Take whoever he believes is the second best quarterback in this draft class (I currently believe it's Wilson by a hair), trade for a stockpile of picks (always my preference) or select a potential franchise left tackle in Penei Sewell (not a bad consolation prize).
-Maybe Douglas still isn't sold on Sam Darnold and potentially tries to deal him this offseason or he really likes this quarterback draft class.
-The competition level hasn't been the strongest, but Wilson's performance has been eye-opening — he passed for 3,692 yards (third in the nation) and 33 touchdowns (third in the nation) against only three interceptions.
-The Davey O'Brien semifinalist's arm talent and improvisation skills are equally impressive.
+Take whoever he believes is the second best quarterback in this draft class (I currently believe it's Zach Wilson by a hair), trade for a stockpile of picks (always my preference) or select a potential franchise left tackle in Sewell (not a bad consolation prize).
+New head coach Robert Saleh would appreciate keeping Sam Darnold upright and healthy.
+The 2019 Outland Trophy winner — he opted out of this season due to the threat of COVID-19 — isn't flawless, but his potential is immense (he'll be 21 in October).
 Top needs: QB, Edge, DB

 3. Miami from Houston (4-12) — Ja'Marr Chase, WR, LSU, Jr.

 It's scary that a 10-win team with such a good coach and plenty of young talent also has four picks in the top 50.
 The Dolphins are desperate for wide receivers who can get open.
-A lot of people are forgetting how good the 2019 Biletnikoff Award winner actually was during the Tigers' national title run.
+A lot of people are forgetting how good Chase, the 2019 Biletnikoff Award winner, actually was during the Tigers national title run.
 Top needs: WR, OL, LB

 4. Atlanta (4-12) — Justin Fields, QB, Ohio St., Jr.

-I imagine the new general manager will want to target Matt Ryan's heir apparent.
+I imagine new GM Terry Fontenot will want to target Matt Ryan's heir apparent.
 Last time the Falcons had a top-five pick, they took Ryan third overall in 2008.
 Fields' heroic performance in the Sugar Bowl against Clemson almost wipes away his recent questionable decision making against Northwestern and Indiana, especially when he was under duress.
 His 385 yards and six touchdown passes against the Tigers while he was hurting underlines how much talent he has to work with.
 Top needs: Edge, S, RB

-It would be a personal affront to Joe Burrow if owner/GM Mike Brown doesn't pick an offensive lineman in the first round.
+It could be a personal affront to Joe Burrow if owner/GM Mike Brown doesn't pick an offensive lineman in the first round.
 Sewell being available here would be a best-case scenario for the Bengals.
-Otherwise, it wouldn't surprise me if they trade up to land the 2019 Outland Trophy winner — he opted out of this season due to the threat of COVID-19 as well.
-Sewell isn't flawless, but his potential is immense (he'll be 21 in October).
+Otherwise, it wouldn't surprise me if they trade up to land the 2019 Outland Trophy winner or potentially trade down to stockpile picks while finding Burrow some protection.
+This may be the ceiling to Pitts' draft stock.
+The Mackey Award winner is a matchup nightmare.
+He's definitely more receiver than complete tight end, but he's a valuable chess piece either way — his 17.9 yards per reception and 12 touchdowns in only eight games are indicative of that.
 Top needs: OT, CB, Edge

 6. Philadelphia (4-11-1) — Jaylen Waddle, WR, Alabama, Jr.

 I imagine the Eagles will release Alshon Jeffery and DeSean Jackson this offseason.
 I don't suspect Waddle's broken ankle will impact his draft stock much.
-He was off to an incredible start — 25 receptions, 557 yards and four touchdowns in four games — after showing promise as a sophomore before hurting himself.
+He was off to an incredible start — 25 receptions, 557 yards and four touchdowns in four games — before hurting himself after showing promise as a sophomore as a receiver and return man.
 Top needs: OL, DB, LB

 7. Detroit (5-11) — DeVonta Smith, WR, Alabama, Sr.